 There are indeed many ways of sewing a reusable produce bag, but here is the quickest way I found.

-I used measurements but they are there to give some indications only: you can (and should!) vary the sizes depending on the size of the bag you want to have, or depending on the fabric scraps at your disposal.
+I used the measurements below, but they are there to give some indications only: you can (and should!) vary the sizes depending on the size of the bag you want to have, or depending on the fabric scraps at your disposal.

 - 2 x pieces of natural fabric such as cotton or linen: 35 x 25cm (14 x 10 inches)